 In the “With Gold” works I wanted to make objects that are weird and incomprehensible, unknown forms with a lot of energy, arrangements which evoke a big disturbance.

-I created the five works over three months in 2014, at the Bridge Guard Residency in Štúrovo, Slovakia.
+I created the five works over three months at the Bridge Guard Residency in Štúrovo, Slovakia.
 Each is 48 inches long and 5 inches high with irregular profiles.
 Two are curved and three have faces at different depths.
 They are hung well above eye level, forcing the viewer to look up at them, and making the bottom edge an integral aspect.
 They are not static - they appear very different from different angles, and in different lights.

 The works are light greenish-grey painted wood panels with gold leaf, zinc paint, and black and white paint.
 Gold leaf reflects light above and below them.

 Some images of the work in progress are here.